vanheeringen-lab/genomepy/README.md

 ## Known issues

 There might be issues with specific genome sequences.
-Sadly, not everything (naming, structure, filenames) is consistent.
+Sadly, not everything (naming, structure, filenames) is always consistent on the provider end.
 Let me know if you encounter issues with certain downloads.

 ## Todo

 * More tests!
-* Caching of UCSC/Ensembl genome listings
+* Caching of genome listings
 * Automatic indexing (such as bwa)
 * Ensembl bacteria

 ## Contributing

 Contributions welcome!
-Send me a pull request or get in [touch](simon.vanheeringen@gmail.com).
+Send me a pull request or get in [touch](mailto:simon.vanheeringen@gmail.com).

 ## License